 The other crucial problem with constructivism (and post-structuralism) is its inability to fathom the relevance of power asymmetry to the process of social construction.
 This dissertation refers to this as ‘representational asymmetry:’ the differential capacity to objectify the Other, where the ideological projections of the one party (i.e. Uncle Sam in the intro) substantially constitute the other and the reverse is unthinkable due primarily to the radically asymmetrical legitimacy of their ideologies (Juche versus liberalism) and the closely related asymmetrical distribution of capital.
 This can be simplified as a radical case of how, in the news media, “facts about the powerful are treated with more care than those about the powerless” as the editorial standard is higher where hegemonic knowledge is challenged and where verification is difficult (Richardson 2007: 89, 127).
 In the Symbolic order (news media, documentary, academia), this refers to the asymmetrical capacity to formally construct the country to the world (i.e. the COI).
 In the Imaginary (Hollywood, television), it is the capacity to position the Other within intimate ideological fantasy, providing narratives that bestow surplus meaning and consistency to the formal social construction.
 Wherever ‘the nature of the regime’ is invoked, a statement with no necessary determinate meaning whatsoever, the critical reader should understand it as a direct appeal to the Imaginary meaning that ‘quilts together’ the social construction of North Korea as an existential threat, ‘the worst human rights violator,’ and so on.

 Resistance to representational asymmetry should not assert DPRK official ideology as ‘truth,’ but assert an alternative ‘frame’ (or Master-Signifier) that detaches the Symbolic from the Imaginary.
-The author believes that, in this case, realist symbolic fictions from international relations theory are a more progressive alternative to the liberal-exceptionalist frame that exists today.
+The contention here is that realist symbolic fictions from international relations theory are a more progressive alternative to the liberal-exceptionalist frame that exists today.
 It is crucial to differentiate this usage from a realist ontology which would seek to pigeon hole the current geopolitical situation within its assumptions – i.e. US policy towards North Korea is geared towards containing China and maintaining the US-centric security arrangement with the ROK and Japan, including maintaining the nuclear status-quo.
 There is some truth here, but there are other factors, both identity-related (North Korea as objet a) and material (such as arms industry interests) that are fully obscured by a realist approach.

 Realist expectations should therefore be asserted as nothing more than hegemonic social constructions that assume the state is not extraordinary-negative as a more ethical and objective alternative to the essentialization of North Korean identity caused by the liberal frame.
-The indeterminate DPRK state apparatus can here remain a void or ‘black box’ and normal assumptions that facilitate peaceful coexistence between countries can be asserted: leaders seek to maximize their self-interest, are not suicidal, seek to deter threats and achieve some form of military balance against adversaries, prioritize existential security over economy and human rights, and so on.
+The indeterminate DPRK state apparatus can here remain a void or ‘black box’ and normal assumptions that facilitate peaceful coexistence between countries can be asserted: leaders are not suicidal, they seek to maximize their self-interest, deter and balance against adversaries, will prioritize existential security over economy and human rights, and so on.